 - Fresh coriander leaves – a small bunch, finely chopped

-To dry the bhindi: Shake the water off the bhindi and dab well with an absorbent kitchen towel.
+To dry the okra: Shake the water off the bhindi and dab well with an absorbent kitchen towel.
 You might want to do this an hour before you start to cook so that all the water evaporates.
 You can put it under the fan to quicken the drying.
 It’s important to have the bhindi completely dry before you cut it, bhindi can turn slimy otherwise.